Dicey Decisions

 Conclusion

-As a Game Design major, I had the opportunity to work with a lovely team in order to publish a game to Steam.
-While it’s still in the works until I graduate, I have nothing but high hopes for this game, and I know our feedback will only improve as we add more bits and pieces to our first ever game.
+As a Game Design major, I had the opportunity to work with a lovely team in order to publish this game to Steam.
+While it’s still in the works, I have nothing but high hopes for this game, and I know our feedback will only improve as we add more bits and pieces to our first ever game.

 thank you for reading this case study!